appellj/nuntius-bot/README.md

 ## Updates
-You deployed nuntius and you added some functionality but that functionality need some new entities tables, maybe change some information about the user etc. etc. For that case we an updates mechanism.
+You deployed nuntius and you added some functionality but that functionality needs some new entities tables, maybe change some information about the user etc. etc. For that case, we have the updates mechanism.

 Implementing a new update:
 ```yml